Decongo/distributed_music/README.md

 ## Connect to the Blockchain Through MetaMask

 Ensure that you have the MetaMask extension installed.
 Also ensure that metamask is set up to connect to Ganache.
 You may have to add a custom RPC.
 Use the information on the "Accounts" screen of Ganache.

+# Other Commands

+## Redeploy Smart Contract

+If you make any changes to the smart contract, redeploy it to Ganache by using:

+`truffle migrate --reset`

+## Test Smart Contract

+`truffle test`